rishabhs1010/cowin-slots-notifier/README.md

     ```

     - This is an optional option as cowin-available-slots provide notification over desktop only if this info is not passed
+    - "from" and "to" phone number need to have country code as well.
+Like "from" will have "+14155238886".

 ## Minimum Requirment